 Also at Daytona Lagoon are go-karts, arcade games, and small rides that’ll keep a family entertained.

-Hold a Snake at the Reptile Discovery Center
+Reptile Discovery Center

 Just down the road about 30 minutes is the small and educational reptile discovery center.
 Head in for the chance to see both venomous and non-venomous snakes that’ll haunt snake haters’ dreams while somehow making your kids’ dreams come true.